Invergordon panoramic view

 In the afternoon we went to Cawdor Castle – Shakespeare's Macbeth connection, still lived in by the Dowager Countess, gardens bursting with roses and a maze we got gloriously lost in.
 We had lunch – Cullen skink soup and whisky on the boat, creamy smoked haddock that tastes like the Highlands distilled.
 The pros: real Scottish Highlands without overnighting.
 The cons: long coach day, but the scenery makes time disappear.

 The Moment That Stays With Me: Standing on the bow of the Jacobite boat in complete silence while mist rose off Loch Ness and Urquhart Castle looked exactly like it did in 1689 when it was blown up rather than surrendered.
+And earlier, standing at Invergordon's pier where twelve thousand sailors changed history without firing a shot – quiet courage that echoes across nearly a century.

 Getting Around Invergordon